-Tilapia is an easy-to-prepare, nutritious, and relatively inexpensive fish.
+Tilapia is an easy-to-prepare fish that is relatively inexpensive, high in protein, and low in fat.
 However, tilapia farming practices may raise some safety and ethical concerns, so people should be aware of where their fish is coming from.

 Tilapia is a popular fish available worldwide.
 It is